aznam/productive40/source/robotapi/DIRECTORY.md

 \dir source\robotapi\hardware
 \brief This folder contains implementations of the operations related to hardware components.
 \details This folder contains implementations of the operations related to hardware components.

+\dir source\robotapi\communication
+\brief This folder contains implementations of communication components.
+\details This folder contains implementations to communication components.